Procedures > Root Canal vs. Apicoectomy

 Difference Between a Root Canal and an Apicoectomy

-Root canals and apicoectomies are both common procedures performed by our endodontists in Rochester.
+Root canals and apicoectomies are both common procedures performed by our endodontist in Rochester.
 A root canal is a dental procedure used to treat infected or damaged pulp (the soft tissue inside the tooth) by removing it and cleaning the inside of the tooth.
 An apicoectomy is a surgical procedure used to remove the end of the tooth’s root and any infected tissue surrounding it.
 Both procedures are used to save a damaged or infected tooth, but a root canal is typically used to treat the inside of the tooth, while an apicoectomy is used to treat the end of the root.
 An apicoectomy is also usually recommended when a patient has had a previous root canal but still experiences pain or infection.

 It’s important to know, however, that both these dental treatments are used to treat different types of problems, and we want to make sure you understand the difference between them.
 You are also welcome to contact our office if you have further questions!